gregorycrane/CrosbySchaeffer2.0/chaps/lesson02.md

 <figure><head>Pericles</head>

-<p>The most brilliant period in Athenian history is justly called the Age
+The most brilliant period in Athenian history is justly called the Age of Pericles.
-of Pericles.
 His home was the haunt of sculptor and architect, poet and philosopher.
-To him we owe above all the planning and construction of the matchless Parthenon.</p></figure>
+To him we owe above all the planning and construction of the matchless Parthenon.</figure>

 (a) Translate :